Ranks in Gerakan Pramuka Indonesia: Penegak Laksana

 Penegak Laksana is a level after Penegak Bantara in Penegak age group.
 A Scout can earn this level after they fulfill requirements from the Penegak/Rover Handbook.
 One can be easily identified as Penegak Laksana by the shoulder board on his/her uniform.
 The difference between the Bantara and Laksana shoulder board is the word written on it.
 The color and sign is the same between Bantara and Laksana.
 In Penegak group, the only shoulder loop that looks different is the CARA (Calon Bantara) or Bantara Cadet, where the logo is not the Tunas Kelapa (coconut sprout), but the kujang, an Indonesian traditional weapon, from West Java), and the word written: CARA (Calon Bantara) or Bantara Cadet.

+Pramuka Pandega (Venturers)

+The highest rank and age group of the GPI, the rank of Venturer Scout or Pramuka Pandega is achieved when formally entering a senior high school or university Scout troop and all the membership requirements have been completed for admission.
+Venturers wear two stars on the shoulder board above the GPI lesser emblem and upon their graduation and eventual departure from the GPI program proper, may have achieved any of the merit and speciality badges gained as Venturers.

 Pramuka Garuda

 Pramuka Garuda is the highest rank in each age group for Scouts in Gerakan Pramuka for those Scouts who can fulfill the qualifications.
 Garuda Scouts are expected to set an example for other Scouts.
 They are expected to become the leaders in life that they have demonstrated themselves to be in Scouting.
 Garuda is a mythical bird in many Asian countries.

 Pramuka Garuda was created in 1980 with purpose of stimulating interest in youth to join Gerakan Pramuka.
 The Pramuka Garuda rank is based on the decree of Pramuka Garuda by the National Council No:045 for 1980.
 In 1984, the decree was revised, and replaced by the decree No:101 for 1984.